Project A-ko: Release

-Critical reception
+Reception

-The film has largely been praised reviewers who consider it a classic for fans of Japanese anime.
-The film's humor was praised, with Hyper magazine saying the film "had me in stitches with its fast hitting cheesy humour."
+The film has largely been praised by reviewers who consider it a classic for fans of Japanese anime.
+The film is considered to be a cult film in the west.
+The film's humor was praised, with Max Autohead from Hyper magazine saying that the film hits with its "cheesy" humor.
 Reviewer Joe Bob Briggs praised the film, citing the more adult subject matter compared to Saturday morning cartoons and crazy action, giving it four out of four stars.
 He placed the film alongside others such as Gunbuster and Dominion: Tank Police which feature scantily clad women in science fiction adventures causing a lot of mayhem.
+J-Fan praised the English dub and called it one of the best dubs from Manga Entertainment and a "near perfect" example of the genre.

 GameFan writer Shidoshi considers the film a "must see" film for any serious anime fan, saying it rises above being a mere parody and stands on its own as a work.
 He also says that it is the best film in the series, with the sequels being the sort of work that the film set out to mock.

-However, some reviewers found the story confusing and hard to follow, with GameZone magazine saying "Confused?
-You better believe it.
-The plot's got more twists than a bag of noodles".
+Game Zone magazine commented that the film is low on violence, but high on humor and girly fight scenes.

+Writer James Swallow in Anime FX praised the film's action and humor, and said that Project A-ko and its sister OAVs were an archetype of the genre.

 Sequels

-Central Park Media has released the three theatrical sequels (often erroneously cited in U.S. anime references as OVAs) in a single-disc DVD collection, 'Project A-ko: Love and Robots':